Click on each person’s profile to find out more about them and their research!

 Kasirat is a UTAS graduate in IT who has worked on software development, and has mostly applied herself in the field of machine learning/deep learning.
 She wants to progress her career in the field of data science especially in predictive analysis.
 Kasirat will be working within the DEEP group to develop machine learning/deep learning models; which will be applied on a vast number of wildlife image and audio files in order to recognise and classify different animal species.
 In her spare time, Kasirat likes reading fiction, especially fantasy and adventure novels, and playing online multi-player games.

-Linus is Director of the Conservation Program at the California-based think tank The Breakthrough Institute and is spending the next nine months as a visiting researcher with the D.E.E.P. research group.
+Linus is Director of the Conservation Program at the California-based think tank The Breakthrough Institute and spent nine months as a visiting researcher with the DEEP group 2018-2019 and remains actively involved in the group’s research.
 Linus’s main interest is in how societies can decouple their environmental impacts from economic growth.
-He is particularly interested in the relationship between agriculture and conservation, and has co-authored peer-reviewed articles on livestock systems and food demand, as well as long-form essays on farmland biodiversity and cropland expansion.
+He is particularly interested in the relationship between agriculture and conservation, and has co-authored peer-reviewed articles on livestock systems and food demand, as well as long-form essays on farmland biodiversity and cropland expansion. http://linusblomqvist.com/

 Tessa Smith – Research Assistant